Top Tips for Designing a Convenient Jewelry Website Experience

 Have you ever visited a website to look for a particular jewelry piece but the product category page offers little to no help – it’s too unorganized and some pieces are in inappropriate categories?
 It’s a frustrating experience.
 But what’s more frustrating is realizing that the website does not have a search bar, so you’re stuck scrolling through hundreds of choices.
 Not everyone would have time for that.
 Most probably, shoppers would abandon your site and as a jeweler, you’d end losing potential sales.

-If you put yourself in the shoppers’ shoe and it frustrates you; then, it most likely frustrates them too.
+If you put yourself in the shoppers’ shoes and it frustrates you; then, it most likely frustrates them too.

 Do you know that 30% of web users use the search box when offered one?
 This figure highlights the functionality of having a search bar and you should not ignore it because it offers numerous benefits that can boost your e-commerce sales.
 For instance, users who use the search box on e-commerce are highly likely to buy compared to those shoppers who lean towards standard navigation.
 It is user-friendly and anything that is user-friendly adds up to your advantage as a jeweler and increases your conversion rate.